 Students are allowed twenty (20) hours of non-productive time without grade penalty.
 If the student accumulates more than twenty hours of non-productive clinic time, the final letter grade in DHYG 2262 will be lowered by one letter.
 Students are expected to have a patient in their chair through the completion of the semester.
 The student is to remain in their cubicle even when the patient cancels or no shows.
 It should be documented on the back of the Cancellation CER what activities the student participated in during this time.
 The Cancellation CER time should be signed by the pod instructor at the end of clinic.
 If the student leaves the clinic for any reason, the student must notify a clinic instructor before leaving.
-The student may wait in the clinic office for 15 minutes before going to their cubicle.
 Completion of the student requirements is not an excuse for non-productive time.
 It is to the student's benefit to continue practicing clinical skills throughout the semester.
 Approved non-productive time (cancellation) learning activities may include, but are not limited to: